ameerhaziq20/ameerhaziq20.github.io/_site/Malaysia_COVID_19_Cases_Analysis.md

 **Description:** From the component plot, we can see that there is currently an upward trend in the number of new Covid-19 cases in Malaysia.
-As for the next 30 days, it is expcted cases to be around 9181 cases with a 5826 lower bound of the uncertainty interval, and 12744 upper bound of the uncertainty interval
+As for the next 30 days, it is expcted cases to be around 9790 cases with a 5972 lower bound of the uncertainty interval, and 13106 upper bound of the uncertainty interval.

 ```python